 Spaceports are Open For Business

 The United States of America already has 12 Spaceports operating and open to the public within its borders, with another under construction in South Texas.
-Canada also has one.
+Canada also has one open already.

-Many of these ports will be used in the asteroid mining business, along with private commercial spaceports under construction in Texas.
+Many of these ports will be used in the asteroid mining business, along with private commercial spaceports planned for Texas by Elon Musk and SpaceX.
 Additional companies plan to build spaceports across the USA.

 Look for many new articles about air flight and aerospace industries in the future.